ML4ITS/prostate-cancer-prediction/Models_2/README.md

 2. Total number of patients: 84496

-3. Balanced classes (50% patients with cancer, 50% patients without cancer)
+3. Balanced classes (50% patients with cancer, 50% patients without cancer) only for the training part

 4. Training set: 80% Test set: 20%